unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 - ApertureRenderer.js, which uses the Aperture JS framework to render tiles
 - HtmlRenderer.js, which uses an HTML framework to render tiles

 A sample application using this method is available in the Aperture Tiles source code at `/tile-examples/twitter-topics/twitter-topics-client/`.
-The Twitter Topics application uses client-side rendering to draw the top 5 words occuring in each tile.
+The Twitter Topics application uses client-side rendering to draw the top 5 words occurring in each tile.
 As multiple renderers are attached to this client-side layer, a carousel interface is activated to allow the user to switch between them.
 The custom renderers for this application are available in `/src/main/webapp/js/layer/client/renderers/`.

 For example, the TopTopicsHtml.js renderer is based on the HtmlRenderer.js framework.
-Lines 42-47 of this file use the init function to get the raw source data.
+Lines 43-48 of this file use the init function to get the raw source data.

 ```javascript
 init: function( map ) {